Summer Academy for Math and Science

 There will be no tuition, housing or dining fees for students selected to attend the Summer Academy for Math and Science.
 Students will, however, be responsible for books, supplies, transportation and recreational expenses.

-The residence hall staff consists of two adults (1 male, 1 female) with counseling and residence hall supervision experience.
-There will also be a team of college student resident assistants who will mentor, advise and support the health, comfort and general welfare of the students.
-The residence hall staff will live in the residence halls and are available to respond 24 hours a day.
+The residence hall staff consists of two program coordinators, who are recent CMU alumni, and a team of resident assistants who will mentor, advise and support students.
+The residence halls are monitored 24 hours a day.

-In order to build a strong residential community we strongly encourage students to limit weekends away from campus.
+In order to build a strong residential community, we strongly encourage students to limit weekends away from campus.
 However, if students must be away overnight or for the weekend, an "Absence from Campus Release Form" signed by the parent or guardian, granting permission for the absence, must be completed.
 Overnight absences during the week when classes and projects are in session will not be permitted.
 Please keep in mind that admitted students are expected to complete the program in its entirety.